 WHAT IF I HAVE A TECHNICAL PROBLEM PROHIBITING ME FROM CONTINUING?

-The IPR database just moved to a new version, so unfortunately, there may be some hiccups as bugs are being worked out.
 If you have any technical difficulties, please do the following to help us fix it quickly:

 1. Tell us what question you’re on and under what topic area.